kubernetes/enhancements/keps/sig-node/1029-ephemeral-storage-quotas/README.md

 ### Control over Use of Quotas

-At present, two feature gates control operation of quotas:
+At present, three feature gates control operation of quotas:

 * `LocalStorageCapacityIsolation` must be enabled for any use of quotas.